 completed in Totius Street, Groenkloof.

-years before The city itself benefited in that many outstanding players, both Springbok, Provincial, Welsh and Australian
+before The city itself benefited in that many outstanding players, both Springbok, Provincial, Welsh and Australian players

-players were posted to the military in Pretoria. and Provincial rugby continued throughout the war.
-In fact one Welsh and
+were posted to the military in Pretoria. and Provincial rugby continued throughout the war.
+In fact one Welsh and also

-opportunities for all the sporting codes, even in the Prisoner-of-war camps in Germany and Poland.
-The result being that
+for all the sporting codes, even in the Prisoner-of-war camps in Germany and Poland.
+The result being that the clubs

-the clubs recovered muck quicker and in fact in 1946 Northern Transvaal were to win the Currie Cup for the first time.
+recovered muck quicker and in fact in 1946 Northern Transvaal were to win the Currie Cup for the first time.
+Three club

-Three club members represented the province in that year, Fonnie Du Toit, N. Bucke and Werner Ackerman.
-The latter to
+members represented the province in that year, Fonnie Du Toit, N. Bucke and Werner Ackerman.
+The latter to receive even

-receive even greater fame in the business world introducing the Nissan motor vehicle range to this country and
+greater fame in the business world introducing the Nissan motor vehicle range to this country and establishing the motor